-To practice continuous improvement, you must establish goals, because otherwise, you’re walking along a path of seamlessly never-ending to-do lists with no direction.
+To practice continuous improvement, you must establish goals; otherwise, you’re walking along a path of seamlessly never-ending to-do lists with no direction.

-Not to be completely cliché, but you need to have a direction to know how to reach your end destination.
+Not to be completely cliché, but you need direction to reach your end destination.
 We’ve all been at that point where we think we know how to get somewhere and decided we didn’t need Waze to do it.
-But alas, we ended up lost and had to turn to that trusted directions app on our phones.
-No?
-You haven’t experienced this?
-Just us, ok….
-Well, either way, you get the point we are trying to make.
-Directions are essential.
+But, we ended up lost and had to turn to the directions app on our phone.
+Directions are necessary to reaching a destination, just as directions are needed in manufacturing to improve processes.

 In order to successfully embark on the continuous improvement journey, you need to set goals (i.e. directions) beforehand, and then, the fun part begins – actually making improvements in your factory.